 Cutting Edges offers qualifying businesses a free site audit and wear part measurement service for those who do not have the opportunity to perform the job themselves.

 “It’s a full inventory check.
 We come out and measure up all your buckets and edges so you don’t have to.
 We catalogue them and generate quotations with part numbers you can file and refer to next time you need to order,” John said.

 “No need to lose time whilst figuring out what parts you need, simply refer to the quote relevant to the subject bucket and use the part numbers and descriptions itemised in the quote,” he added.

 Supply Your Measurements:

 For those who prefer to conduct their own measurements and supply these to Cutting Edges, John has created a customised procedure and measurement form you can fill in and return.
 Please contact us to access the form.

 Access The Measurement Form

-Contact us to access the customised cutting edges measurement procedure and form.CONTACT US
+Contact us to access the cutting edges measurement template and form.CONTACT US